intel/virtual-storage-manager/INSTALL.md

         preinstall

 There is an incompatibility issue with python-django-horizon module, whereby the module should be downgraded to the lower version 2013.1.1-1.

-### For a brand new install:
-*   Remove the installed python-django-horizon package
-  *   # rpm –e python-django-horizon

-*   Download these rpm packages from [vsm-dependencies github repository](https://github.com/01org/vsm-dependencies/tree/master/repo ), the packages below are required to be downloaded from this web site:
-  *   Python-django-horizon, python-quantumclient, python-swiftclient, python-cinderclient, python-glanceclient, python-nova client

-*   Reinstall python-django-horizon package (in this order)
-  *   # rpm –ivh python-quantumclient-2.2.1-2.el6.noarch.rpm
-  *   # rpm -ivh python-swiftclient-1.4.0-1.el6.noarch.rpm
-  *   # rpm –ivh python-cinderclient-1.0.4-1.el6.noarch.rpm
-  *   # rpm –ivh python-glanceclient-0.9.0-2.el6.noarch.rpm
-  *   # rpm –ivh python-novaclient-2.13.0-1.el6.noarch.rpm
-  *   # rpm –ivh python-django-horizon-2013.1.1-1.el6.noarch.rpm

-### For existing broken install (where you previously installed and ran vsm-controller and it failed)
+Please complete the following steps.

 *   Remove installed vsm-dashboard and python-django-horizon packages
-  *   # rpm –e vsm-dashboard
+  *   # rpm –e vsm-dashboard-2014.12-0.9.1.el6.noarch
-  *   # rpm –e python-django-horizon
+  *   # rpm –e python-django-horizon-2014.1.3-1.el6.noarch

 *   Download these rpm packages from [vsm-dependencies github repository](https://github.com/01org/vsm-dependencies/tree/master/repo ), below packages are required to be downloaded from this web site:
   *   Python-django-horizon, python-quantumclient, python-swiftclient, python-cinderclient, python-glanceclient, python-nova client